Peter-Kung/All-Pairs-Problem/README.md

  ![image](https://user-images.githubusercontent.com/30169115/176693018-f7990c9b-8fe4-4ad1-bd58-2601cc57a1cc.png)

-## 2. Explain how to compile and run the program
+## 2. How to Compile and Run the Program

 - How to compile: